 Our workshop classes have now evolved to include a wide range of practical activities including cooking, cheesemaking, sewing, farming, gardening, mechanics, property maintenance, natural building, metal work (jewelry making), ceramics, leatherwork, shooting.
 The students voiced the desire to broaden the focus of the workshop classes to encompass a wider range of practical skills and we agreed that this would be a positive step in the children’s best interests.

-We have appointed a “Practical Skills” manager to support the students to define projects and set these projects in motion, including finding whatever specialist skills might be needed to support each child to achieve their project aims.
 Here are pictures of some of the projects our students have completed over the past year:, including cooking, sewing, jewelry making, glass-reinforcing, baking and selling, tie-dyeing and natural dyeing, dress-making, ceramics, concrete projects, amongst others…

 Our school now runs all the way to Matric and our older children are using our laptops to access online learning and resources for themselves, depending on their own interests.
 We have extended the use of our computers to support children to access information on how to plan and execute their practical projects.
 There are so many YouTube “how to make” videos that the children are watching to learn how to do some of the many practical things they want to be able to do.